DracoBlue/jsb/README.md

 }
 ```

-Advanced: Using with webpack
+Advanced: Using with bundler (webpack/rollup/parcel)
 ----------------------------------------

-If you are using webpack, please don't forget to add `jsb.registerHandler` at the end of your behaviour.
+If you are using a bundler, please don't forget to add `jsb.registerHandler` at the end of your behaviour.

-Advanced: Using with requirejs and bower
+Advanced: Using with requirejs and npm
 ----------------------------------------

 If you want to avoid to include all those script tags: